Institutes (Gaius): Indirect transmission

 The work of Gaius has also been indirectly handed down to modern times, as it was frequently used as a model for various legal writings during the 5th and 6th centuries.
 The so-called Augustodunensian manuscript provides relatively little insight into the text.
 The late antique manuscripts of the Mosaicarum et Romanarum legum collatio and the so-called Epitome Gai (contained as part 3 [liber Gaii] of the Lex Romana Visigothorum of Alaric II) attained greater importance for research.
-Later known as components of the Corpus Juris Civilis, the influences of Gaius also found their way into the Digestes and the Institutiones Iustiniani.
+The influences of Gaius also found their way into the Digesta and the Institutiones Iustiniani, which together with the Codex Justinianus and the Novellae formed the Corpus Juris Civilis, the collection with which the Eastern Roman emperor Justinian restated Roman law in the 6th century.